 Can my dog tell if I am stressed?

-Many dog owners think they know the answer to the question: can my dog tell if I am stressed?
-But what does the science tell us?
+Many dog owners think they know the answer to the question: can my dog tell if I'm stressed?

 If you think your dog looks stressed out, it might be your own stress levels that are affecting your pet pooch.